Advice > Software engineering

 • Leadership interviews (management positions only)

 You'll typically get three coding interviews with data structure and algorithm questions, and one or two system design interviews if you're level 5 or above.
+If you're applying for a leadership role like the engineering manager position, you'll be given the option to choose between coding and code review for your technical round.

 For more information about the Google system design interview, take a look at our complete guide.